-Coming to the decision of filing for divorce or being confronted with the idea of a divorce by your spouse is a daunting and emotional moment.
+Coming to the decision of filing for divorce or being confronted with the idea of divorce by your spouse is a daunting and emotional moment.
 To ensure that your meetings with prospective attorneys to represent you is time well spent, we suggest you create a list of questions to have prepared to understand the process and determine whether the attorney and you will make a good fit.
 Below is a list of suggested questions to have prepared to be answered during your initial consultation:

 - How long have you been practicing family law and approximately how many cases have you handled that are like mine?

 - Are you going to be the attorney directly handling my case?
 If not, can I meet the attorney that I will be working with?

 - What is the best way to communicate with you?
 Are you responsive to emails?
 Will I be able to get ahold of you by telephone?